Levantespot/CppPrimer/Notes/CH1.md

 - the contents of a data element
 - the operations that are possible on those data.

-> When the type of a variable named v is T, we often say that “v has type T” or, interchangeably, that “v is a T.”
+> When the type of a variable named v is T, we often say that "v has type T" or, interchangeably, that "v is a T."

-### Compiling and Executing using command line
+### 1.1.1 Compiling and Executing using command line

 I choose to use MSVC complier on Windows 10.